March 7, 1987 Dharma Talk by Dainin Katagiri Roshi

 58:29

 Katagiri Roshi: Well, regularly, that is the best way.
-Regularly on the daily basis, that is kind of making fire by rubbing the two trees or two branches.
+Regularly on a daily basis: that is kind of making fire by rubbing two branches.
 If you stop it, you miss the chance to make fire.
 So on a daily basis: this is pretty nice.
-But still, it is difficult according to the individual circumstances.
+But still, it is difficult [sometimes], according to the individual circumstances.

 Katagiri Roshi: Not [necessarily].
 You can practice by yourself.
 But I think practice by yourself, sitting at your home, is nice, but sometimes your practice is going in a different way which you have never seen before.
 Unconsciously, you are going in a different way, which you have never expected.
 So you need lots of help.
 [Some laughter.]

-Because if you sit down, how many consciousnesses you can see?
+Because if you sit down, how many consciousnesses can you see?
 And what kind of experiences have you had?
-It’s very difficult for us to “solve,” and to know how to deal with those experiences.
+It’s very difficult for us to “solve,” […] to know how to deal with those experiences.
 So finally you need guidance, you need help, in many ways.

 As your circumstances allow, we try to practice together.
 But if you cannot, well, you can practice at your home.
 That’s fine.